JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part2-2.md

 }
 ```

-This code takes in a Kernel and IChatCompletionService for interacting with OpenAI and the plugins we've created.
+This code takes in a `Kernel` and `IChatCompletionService` for interacting with OpenAI and the plugins we've created.

 The `kernel.ImportPluginFromPromptDirectory("Prompts");` line imports the semantic function we created to call the LLM with the augmented prompt.

 The `kernel.ImportPluginFromType<DbRetrieverPlugin>();` imports the **DbRetrieverPlugin** so it is available for the LLLM to call.

-The following code block enables the AutoInvokeKernelFunctions so the LLM can make function calls for us as well as turns the temperature down to be less creative and provides a 1000 tokens for the maximum size:
+The following code block sets the `ToolCallBehavior = ToolCallBehavior.AutoInvokeKernelFunctions` so the LLM can make function calls for us.
+It also turns the temperature down to be less creative and provides a 1,000 tokens for the maximum size:

 ```C#
         OpenAIPromptExecutionSettings openAIPromptExecutionSettings = new()